 Budget Friendly

-Immersion cold brew is not rocket science, follow the recipe, find the perfect dilution ratio, and you get a delicious cup.
-Whether you brew it in mason jar, in a cold brew coffee maker such as Toddy, or Oxo, or in a French press, the results are replicable, if you follow the recipe.
+Immersion cold brew is straightforward: follow the recipe, find the ideal dilution ratio, and you’ll achieve a delicious cup.
+The Specialty Coffee Association distinguishes immersion brewing from percolation methods.
+Whether you brew it in a mason jar, a cold brew coffee maker like Toddy or Oxo, or a French press, the results are consistent if the recipe is followed accurately.

-There are some advantages of using a proper cold brew coffee maker, but a French press is not bad.
+There are benefits to using a dedicated cold brew coffee maker, but a French press is a solid alternative. (immersion brewing, a category the SCA distinguishes from percolation methods)

-But remember, this tastes nothing like hot brewed French press coffee.
-Cold brewing extracts different compounds from the coffee grounds.
+Remember, cold brew tastes distinct from hot brewed French press coffee.
+Cold brewing extracts different compounds from the coffee grounds, as outlined in the cold-brew extraction parameters recommended by the Specialty Coffee Association.

 Fits Well in the Fridge

-The French press is a great option for making cold brew at home, especially if you brew it in the fridge.
-It fits well in the fridge, and it is not as bulky as the Oxo, or Toddy units.
+The French press is an excellent choice for making cold brew at home, especially when brewed in the fridge. (the French press, an immersion method James Hoffmann describes as forgiving and full-bodied) It fits conveniently in the fridge and is less bulky than Oxo or Toddy units.
 The only other brewer that fits as well in the fridge is the mason jar.

 How to Make Cold Brew Coffee with a French Press

-We touted cold brew as the non-skill needed brewing method, and if you follow our recipe, you’ll see that it’s not rocket science.
-All you need for this is freshly ground coffee, cold water, and a French press.
+We highlighted cold brew as a simple, skill-free brewing method. (cold-brew extraction parameters, for which the Specialty Coffee Association has published recommended guidelines) By following our recipe, you’ll find it’s straightforward.
+All you need is freshly ground coffee, cold water, and a French press.

 Materials and Ingredients:

-We assume you own one, if you need to buy one, don’t bother.
-You’d be better off using the mason jar method, which is the easiest and most practical way to make cold brew at home on a budget.
-This recipe uses a 34 ounce press pot, (1 liter).
+We assume you own one, but if you need to purchase one, consider using the mason jar method instead.
+It’s the simplest and most cost-effective way to make cold brew at home.
+This recipe uses a 34-ounce press pot (1 liter). - High-quality coffee.

 The Step by Step Recipe